-This is how we select ideas for the Quant Value newsletter
+This is how we select ideas for the Quant Value investment newsletter

-How do you select investment ideas for the newsletter? is a question we have received from quite a few readers and we thought would also interest you.
+How do you select investment ideas for the Quant Value newsletter? is a question we got from a lot of subscribers and we thought the answer would also interest you.

 After all, you are investing your hard earned money in these ideas.